oshlab/Breadboard-Arduino/README.md

 # Breadboard Arduino
 ### ATmega 328p with internal 8mhz clock###

+**Important: when using this, you must select the "Burn Bootloader" function from the tools menu in Arduino the first time and burn the bootloader with an AVR programmer.
+This is needed even if you are not going to use the Arduino bootloader because it sets the fuse settings for the internal clock. **

 This version of the Breadboard Arduino boards file is compatible with Arduino 1.6.7.
 It is designed to work with an ATmega328p using the internal 8mhz oscillator.
-Always burn the bootload on a new chip, regardless of whether or not you plan to use it.
-This is required to set the fuse settings to the internal clock.
 The bootloader works identically to the Arduino Uno bootloader.

 There are 3 ways to install these boards files into Arduino.